128technology/docs/docs/ts_logs.md

 -rw-r--r-- 1 root root 2198659 Sep 12 20:11 /var/log/128technology/tech-support-info.tar.gz
 ```

-This command bundles all the log files and other system environment properties that may be needed to diagnose issues related to 128T, and compresses them into a file in `/var/log/128technology/`.
+This command bundles all the log files and other system environment properties that may be needed to diagnose issues related to the SSR, and compresses them into a file in `/var/log/128technology/`.